lukewyman/lambda-deploy-spikes/raw-lambda-with-dep-zip/README.md

 ## Directly Deploying a Simple Lambda Function With Dependencies
+Same as Spike 1, but this time adding the `requests` library as a dependency.

 1. Create and activate a Python environment at the same level as `src` and activate it: